Watchdog: Syrian air force responsible for chemical attacks

 OPCW Director-General Fernando Arias said it is now up to the organization, “the United Nations Secretary-General, and the international community as a whole to take any further action they deem appropriate and necessary.”

+“It is now up to the international community to react immediately and ensure that those responsible are brought to justice,” he said.

+Exactly how that could happen is unclear.
+Syria is not a member state of the International Criminal Court, meaning crimes committed on its territory by Syrian nationals cannot be prosecuted at the global court.

-The Syrian government has consistently rejected repeated allegations that it launched chemical weapons attacks during its grinding civil war.
+The Syrian government has consistently rejected repeated allegations that it launched chemical weapons attacks during the country's grinding civil war.
 It did not immediately comment on the report released Wednesday.

+The report noted that authorities in Damascus repeatedly refused to cooperate with the investigation.

 The coordinator of the investigative team, Santiago Oñate-Laborde, said in a statement the team concluded that “there are reasonable grounds to believe that the perpetrators of the use of sarin as a chemical weapon in Latamneh on 24 and 30 March 2017, and the use of chlorine as a chemical weapon on 25 March 2017 were individuals belonging to the Syrian Arab Air Force.”